A Drug-Free Therapy for Children with Peanut Allergies

 Who is Eligible for OIT?

 Dr. Silver is one of just 100 allergists in the country who offer OIT as part of their clinical practice.
-He notes that almost any food allergy (including milk, wheat, eggs and tree nuts) can be treated with OIT but peanuts are by far the most common.
+Almost any food allergy (including milk, wheat, eggs and tree nuts) can be treated with OIT, he says, but peanuts are by far the most common.